Real-VeerSandhu/Plain-Transformer/README.md

-# Bare-Transformer
+# Plain-Transformer

-A bare-bones transformer implementation from scratch that demonstrates KV caching performance.
+A bare-bones transformer implementation with Python that demonstrates KV caching performance.

 ## Features